sensu/sensu-docs/content/sensu-core/2.0/guides/reduce-alert-fatigue.md

 ## What are Sensu filters?

-Sensu filters allow you to filter events destined for one or more event Handlers.
+Sensu filters allow you to filter **events** destined for one or more event **handlers**.
 Sensu filters evaluate their statements against the event data, to determine if the event should be passed to an event handler.

 ## Why use a filter?